SerhatGulasti/vazife/README.md

 # vazife
-A basic todo manager for practice Python.
+A simple todo manager for practice Python.